oreqizer/haskell-notes/02functions.md

 lucky x = "Sorry, you're out of luck, pal!"
 ```

-This is used mainly to define edge cases in **recursive** functions:
+This is often used to define edge cases in **recursive** functions:

 ```Haskell
 factorial :: (Integral a) => a -> a